 some key findings, a selection of expert analyses… some things to keep in mind.

-What are the benefits of voice (when done well)?
+What are the benefits of voice in customer service (when done well)?

 - It’s often more concise: normal conversation involves shorter sentences and simpler language.